hashicorp/terraform/draft-upgrade-guide.md

 After reviewing this guide, we recommend reviewing the Changelog to check for specific notes about less-commonly-used features.

 This guide focuses on changes from v0.12 to v0.13.
-Terraform guarantees upgrade tools and features only for one major release upgrade at a time, so if you are currently using a version of Terraform prior to v0.12 please upgrade through the latest minor releases of all of the intermediate versions first, reviewing
+Terraform supports upgrade tools and features only for one major release upgrade at a time, so if you are currently using a version of Terraform prior to v0.12 please upgrade through the latest minor releases of all of the intermediate versions first, reviewing